TalalAlsaiaari/ft_irc/README.md

 >                                      :

 > A client is anything connecting to a server that is not another server.
 Each client is distinguished from other clients by a unique nickname having a maximum length of nine (9) characters.
-> In addition to the nickname, all servers must have the following information about all clients: the real name of the host that the client is running on, the username of the client on that host, and the server to which the client is connected. <sup>[1](https://www.cs.cmu.edu/~srini/15-441/F06/project1/chapter1.html)</sup>
+> In addition to the nickname, all servers must have the following information about all clients: the real name of the host that the client is running on, the username of the client on that host, and the server to which the client is connected.
+> The real name of the client's host should be obtained via a reverse lookup of the client's IP address.
+If the reverse lookup fails, use the IP address as the real name.<sup>[1](https://www.cs.cmu.edu/~srini/15-441/F06/project1/chapter1.html)</sup>

 # TO DO